DanielClavijoGlez/Tarea_backend_avanzado/README.md

 ```

 You can also upload an image when creating the 'anuncio' but the data must come in multipart/form-data format instead of xxx-urlencoded as it usually does.
 Remember in this case to put the jwt in the 'Authorization' header of the request, otherwise it'll give you a 401 error.

+## Microservices

+Run the thumbnail creator with node in its own terminal